tomeshnet/toronto-community-network-docs/src/network/hardware-benchmark.md

 `iperf3 -c 192.168.1.2 -R`

-### Wireguard to Wireguard
+### WireGuard to WireGuard

-This will test the interface speed over Wireguard.
+This will test the interface speed over WireGuard.

 On `Endpoint1`: